-the capital must therefore once have been revenue, but the produce of that capital could never have been revenue.
-If from my revenue I save 100£ which next year produces me $\pounds$ 10- the $\pounds$ 10- is new revenue never having existed in that state before.-If this again is employed as capital it will yield a new revenue which never existed in that or any other shape before.
+The mass of real revenue is derived from Capital and Capital is derived from the savings of the productive class, the capital must therefore once have been revenue, but the produce of that capital could never have been revenue.
+If from my revenue I save $100\pounds$ which next year produces me £10-the £10-is new revenue never having existed in that state before.-If this again is employed as capital it will yield a new revenue which never existed in that or any other 1 shape before.